-Korean deep tech study: Deep tech ecosystem growth for building an innovation-driven, resilient economy in a new global era
+Korean Deep Tech Study: Deep tech ecosystem growth for building an innovation-driven, resilient economy in a new global era

 Strategy M&A and divestments

-9 June 2025 — As global innovation continues to accelerate, Korea risks falling behind.
+16 December 2025 — As global innovation continues to accelerate, Korea risks falling behind.
 To stay competitive, it must foster a more decentralized and inclusive technology ecosystem.

-Korean deep tech study: Deep tech ecosystem growth for building an innovation-driven, resilient economy in a new global era
+Korean Deep Tech Study: Deep tech ecosystem growth for building an innovation-driven, resilient economy in a new global era

 Authors